antzm/data-science/statistics-intro.md

 Although there is a great number of statistical tests, in the vast majority of cases we only use just a few of them.
 Knowing though which statistical test to choose for in a ceratin case, is as essential and very important knowledge in statistics.

 Only by having a deep understanding of the main statistical tests, and their corresponding probability distributions, a data scientist can choose the proper test for each case.
 Otherwise, choosing a wrong statistical test would probably create some meaningless results that will have no connection to the real situation.

+## Results interpratation

+When we are using a statistical program to compare two sets of data, we will get as a result a number representing the probability that those two sets are statistically the same, or they are statistically different.

+If the result is greater than 0.05 then it means that the probalility that those two sets are actually the same is higeher than 5% and thus is considered that those two sets actully are the same as they belong to the same population.

+If though the result is 0.05 or less, then this means that the probability of those two sets belonging to the same population is 5% or less and so we consider that those tow test belong in two different populations.